 Dance as if there were only bones and joints.
 Lose as much of the muscle control factor that is possible.
 Bone dance may be of similar qualia as puppet on strings dance.

 Maximize your awareness of joints and move them like padlocks.
-Also be aware of joints that have very little movement such as feet joints or wrist joints, e.g. the intermetacarpal joints and the intercarpal joints, see Figure 1.
+Also be aware of joints that have very little movement such as feet joints or wrist joints, the hidden joints, e.g. the intermetacarpal joints and the intercarpal joints, see Figure 1.

 Upper & Lower Extremity Deep Initiation Points

 For the upper and lower extremities, instead of initiating from the shoulder or hip, one can go much deeper and initiate from the sternoclavicular joint for the upper extremity and the sacroiliac joint for the lower extremity.
 In this way, the extremities will be both less disembodied and possessing wider ranges.

 When we engae in de/reterritorialize joints, we create joints where there aren’t any in the human body.
 This must obviously take some imagination, but can substantially enrichen movement dynamic.

 Contract and relax as many muscles in the body as you can.
 Exaggerate the degree of muscle use with every movement.
 You may even gather inspiration from the movements of body builders at a competition.
 Also make use of muscle twitch.
 Experimentation with the muscles will eventually lead to experimentation with pulsation, shock, and freeze.